Susan E. Dickinson: Personal life

 As a young woman, she was overshadowed by the success of her younger sister's career as a lecturer.
 When Anna purchased a house on Locust Street in Philadelphia, Dickinson became a caretaker for her mother and managed the household, while also writing essays for newspapers.
 She was described as "witty, intuitive and incisive in speech" by Susan B. Anthony, one of the people in Anna's social circle.
 Others that visited the Dickinson home were Henry Ward Beecher, Horace Greeley and Whitelaw Reid.

 In the 1870s, Anna had difficulty making a career as a lecturer and at her attempts at acting.
 She had to sell her house.
 After 1872, Susan and her mother moved to West Pittston, Pennsylvania, where she was able to build a successful career as a journalist.
 Anna moved into her mother and sister's house in 1883, having had problems with mental instability and illness.
 She was not well received by the community, and she did not enjoy living in what she called a "duck-puddle of a country village".
 She particularly did not like gossip, but she provided fodder for her neighbors, due to her pretentious behavior and eccentric clothing.

 On May 12, 1889, Dickinson's 95-year-old mother died in West Pittston, Pennsylvania.
 She was said to have been an invalid for years and cared for by her daughters, writer Susan and lecturer Anna.
 Mary remained a Quaker her entire life, but Susan converted to the Episcopal religion when she was a young woman.
 She often gave to charities in the area.

-By 1891, Anna attacked Susan, became despondent, and suffered a nervous breakdown.
+By 1891, Anna attacked Susan, became despondent, and had a nervous breakdown.
 Susan had her committed to the Danville State Hospital.
 Anna filed lawsuits in 1895 against the physicians and Dickinson for having her committed, and in 1897 was considered sane.
 The sisters never spoke again.

 In 1893, Dickinson moved to Scranton, where she lived the remainder of her life.
 Dickinson died of pneumonia in Scranton on November 16, 1915, at 83 years of age.
 She was buried at the Glen Dyberry Cemetery in Honesdale, Pennsylvania.

 Dickinson's brother, John, a Methodist minister and professor at Stanford University, died a few years before Dickinson.
 Her brother Samuel, who was an Episcopal minister, died before that.
 Anna was the sole-surviving sibling at Susan's death.